 - You must also bring an appropriately insured and licensed vehicle suitable for the test.

-Obviously, most people will use their instructor’s car, but you can also use your own if you have one.
+Driving Test Tip 3: Obviously, most people will use their instructor’s car, but you can use your own if you have one.
 We would recommend using your instructor's car as you'll be familiar with all the controls which could help when you get to the Show Me Tell Me part of the test.

-Taking your driving instructor as the observer on the test
+Taking your driving instructor as the observer on the Practical Driving Test

 The DVSA encourages you to take your driving instructor with you, but you are allowed to take another observer on the test, preferably the person who has taught you to drive.